-Non-Accounting Major’s Guide to Becoming a CPA
+Non-Accountants’ Guide to Becoming a CPA

 CPA Educational Requirements for Non-Accounting Majors

-Minimum Accounting Educational Requirements
+Minimum Accounting Education Requirements

 I’m sure you know by now that the CPA credential is regulated by individual states.
-This means that each state sets their own requirements and rules for the certification process.
+This means that each state sets its own requirements and rules for the certification process.
 Here’s a general guideline for how these CPA requirements typically work.

 At the moment Maine, Hawaii, Massachusetts, Georgia, and Alaska don’t require you to have an accounting degree.
 Keep in mind that you don’t actually have to take the exam in the state that you are planning to become certified.
-You can take the exam at any Prometric testing center in the country regardless whether it is in your state or not.
+You can take the exam at any Prometric testing center in the country regardless of whether it is in your state or not.

 All four of these states have slightly different requirements, however.
 Some are better than others.
 Let’s go through the list.

-Maine only requires 15 credits of accounting classes, but it is also has much more stringent experience requirements.
+Maine only requires 15 credits of accounting classes, but it also has much more stringent experience requirements.
 Candidates must fulfill at least 4,000 hours of relevant work supervised by a CPA before they can become certified.

 Hawaii requires 18 credit hours of accounting coursework and has relatively loose experience requirements.

-Georgia requires 20 credit hours of accounting courses and 18 credit hours of which have to be deemed upper level classes.
+Georgia requires 20 credit hours of accounting courses and 18 credit hours of which have to be deemed upper-level classes.
 This means that remedial courses like accounting 101 and 102 don’t count toward the 18 credit hours.

 Alaska is probably the most friendly non-accounting major state because it requires less than 15 credit hours of accounting as long as the candidate can earn 1 year of work experience before he or she is certified.